symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

     $> nem2-cli monitor aggregatebonded --address <your-address-here>

-2. When an aggregate transaction is bonded, Bob needs to lock at least 10 XEM to avoid network spamming.
-Once all cosigners sign the transaction, the amount of XEM becomes available again in  Bob's account.
+2. When an aggregate transaction is bonded, Bob needs to lock at least 10 cat.currency to avoid network spamming.
+Once all cosigners sign the transaction, the amount of cat.currency becomes available again in  Bob's account.
 After :ref:`hash lock transaction <hash-lock-transaction>` has been confirmed, :doc:`announce the aggregate bonded transaction <../../concepts/aggregate-transaction>`.

 .. example-code::